Maddocks is committed to protecting the privacy of individuals and is bound by the Australian Privacy Principles set out

 In most cases, we expect that complaints will be investigated, and a response provided within 30 days of receipt of the Privacy Complaint Form.
 If the matter is more complex and our investigation may take longer, we will write and let you know.

-If you are not satisfied with our response, you can refer your complaint to the Office of the Australian Information Commissioner (see here for further information) or, in some instances, other regulatory bodies, such as the Victorian Health Services Commissioner (see here) or the Australian Communications and Media Authority.
+If you are not satisfied with our response, you can refer your complaint to the Office of the Australian Information Commissioner (see here for further information) or, in some instances, other regulatory bodies, such as the Victorian Health Complaints Commissioner (see here) or the Australian Communications and Media Authority.

 10. Our contact details

 If you have any queries about the personal information that we hold about you or the way we handle that personal information, please contact our Privacy Officer, Peter Francis, General Counsel.